carolineeeeeee/DecompoVision/doc/source/envsetup.md

 This file will save results in pickle files.

 **Example**: In the directory `checking`, run
-`python eval_pascal_voc.py -t frost -th 0.9 -v D -r 1` will compute the evaluation metrics for object detection using images bootstrapped with frost under threshold 0.9.
-Since `-r 1` is specified, it will read existing MVC output file from `results_csv/frost_0.9` rather than running MVC prediction.
+`python eval_pascal_voc.py -t frost -th 0.9 -v D -r` will compute the evaluation metrics for object detection using images bootstrapped with frost under threshold 0.9.
+Since `-r` is specified, it will read existing MVC output file from `results_csv/frost_0.9` rather than running MVC prediction.

 ### 3. Run All Thresholds for Transformations frost and brightness
 File: `run_all.sh` and `checking/print_results.py`